Knowledge Base Sections ▾

 base_urlin client initialization

-A full connection example with code is in the API Quickstart article.
+A full setup example with code can be found in the API Quickstart article.

 What It Costs: Real Scenarios

-Let's compare three usage profiles of OpenRouter and the expenses after switching to JoinGonka.
+Let's compare three OpenRouter usage profiles and the costs after switching to JoinGonka.

-Profile 1: "Hobby Developer".
-Uses AI for personal projects 1–2 hours a day, mostly lightweight models via OpenRouter.
+Profile 1: "Hobbyist Developer".
+Uses AI for personal projects for 1—2 hours a day, mainly light models via OpenRouter.
 Consumption — ~30M tokens per month.

-Profile 2: "Full-time Solo Developer".
+Profile 2: "Full-time individual developer".
 Actively uses an AI assistant in production code, via OpenRouter with top-tier models.
 Consumption — ~250M tokens per month.

-Profile 3: "AI Startup with a Team of 10".
-Uses AI for product features and internal workflows.
+Profile 3: "AI startup with a team of 10".
+Uses AI for product features and internal workflow.
 Consumption — ~5B tokens per month.

-On an annual horizon, Profile 2 saves around $11,000, and Profile 3 saves around $120,000.
-This is a difference not just in percentages, but in categories of operational expenditure: AI inference shifts from being a "significant budget line item" to "background infrastructure noise".
+Over a one-year horizon, Profile 2 saves about $11000, and Profile 3 saves about $120000.
+This is a difference not just in percentage, but in the category of operating expenses: AI inference turns from a "significant budget item" into "trivial background infrastructure cost".

-One of the key effects of switching to JoinGonka is that it relieves anxiety about costs.
-On OpenRouter, many developers limit their AI experiments because of price: "I won't run the full test suite through the assistant, too expensive", "I won't leave the agent running for long, too expensive".
-On JoinGonka, these limitations disappear: you can automate everything you want, leave Cline or OpenClaw running for long autonomous sessions, and perform massive batch code refactoring.
+One of the key effects of switching to JoinGonka is the removal of cost anxiety.
+Many developers on OpenRouter limit their AI experiments due to cost: "I won't run the full test suite through the assistant, it’s too expensive", "I won't leave the agent running for long, it's too expensive".
+On JoinGonka, these limitations vanish: you can automate everything you want, leave Cline or OpenClaw running for long autonomous sessions, or perform massive batch code transformations.

-What is important to understand.
-JoinGonka doesn't try to be "OpenRouter but cheaper" — it is a different architectural class of product.
-OpenRouter is optimized for a widely diverse choice of models (hundreds), while JoinGonka is optimized for one strong model in a decentralized network with an ultra-low price.
-If you have a task that requires a specific model with unique properties (for example, a specialized multimodal or vision model), OpenRouter might be more convenient.
-If the task is standard text and code generation with Claude/GPT-level quality, JoinGonka offers fundamentally different economics.
+It is important to understand: JoinGonka is not trying to be "OpenRouter for less" — it is a different architectural class of product.
+OpenRouter is optimized for the widest selection of models (hundreds); JoinGonka is optimized for one strong model in a decentralized network with an ultra-low price.
+If you have a task that requires a specific model with unique properties (e.g., a specialized multimodal or vision model) — OpenRouter might be more convenient.
+If the task is standard text and code generation with Claude/GPT-level quality — JoinGonka provides fundamentally different economics.

 Architectural advantage of decentralization.
-Besides the price, a decentralized network has structural advantages that manifest in the long run.
-First, censorship resistance — no one can cut off your access to the model, as there is no single arbitrary provider through which requests flow.
-Second, no vendor lock-in — the models in Gonka Network are open (Qwen3-235B and Kimi K2.6 are open-source), and the network itself is managed via governance with the participation of GNK holders.
-Third, performance improves as the network grows — every new GPU connected to Gonka increases throughput and decreases latency.
-OpenRouter and any centralized aggregator do not have this trait: their bandwidth is constrained by data center contracts.
+Beyond price, a decentralized network has structural advantages that manifest over the long term.
+First, censorship resistance — no one can cut off your access to the model because there is no single arbitrary provider through which the request passes.
+Second, no vendor lock-in — models in the Gonka Network are open (Kimi K2.6 and MiniMax M2.7 are open-source), and the network itself is managed via governance with the participation of GNK holders.
+Third, quality increases as the network grows — every new GPU connected to Gonka increases throughput and reduces latency.
+OpenRouter and any centralized aggregator do not have this property: their throughput is limited by contracts with data centers.

 Hybrid strategy for teams.
-In 2026, many teams are building their AI infrastructure on a "two pillars" principle: the bulk of the workload goes through JoinGonka Gateway for minimal cost, while special tasks (vision, audio, specialized models) go through OpenRouter.
-This offers the best of both worlds: ultra-low operating expenses for 95% of tasks + access to rare models for the remaining 5%.
-The exact same code can route requests between the two providers using simple logic based on the task type.
+Many teams in 2026 build an AI infrastructure based on a "two-column" principle: mainstream workload via JoinGonka Gateway for minimal cost, and special tasks (vision, audio, specialized models) via OpenRouter.
+This provides the best of both worlds: ultra-low operating costs for 95% of tasks + access to rare models for the remaining 5%.
+The same code can route requests between two providers using simple logic based on the task type.

 Want to learn more?